 Ensure that the Unified CM nodes are distributed across different servers so that backup or redundant subscriber nodes are on different servers than the primary subscriber nodes.

 Both UCS B-Series Blade Servers and mid-end or high-end C-Series Rack-Mount Servers support all Unified CM Open Virtualization Archive (OVA) template sizes (including, for example, the OVA templates that support 10,000 devices).
 However, some smaller servers support only the small OVA template size.
-For information on proper OVA template sizing as well as the use of the Cisco Unified Communications Sizing Tool, see the chapter on Collaboration Solutions Design and Deployment Sizing Considerations.
+For information on proper OVA template sizing as well as the use of the Cisco Unified Communications Sizing Tool, see the chapter on Collaboration Solution Sizing Guidance.

 Access to the USB and serial ports on the hardware platform is not supported with Unified CM virtual machines.
 Therefore, attaching fixed live audio sources for MoH, making a serial SMDI connection to a legacy voicemail system, or attaching a USB flash drive for writing log files are also not supported.
 The following alternative options are available: